maryamtahhan/notes/kepler/markdown/kepler.md

 the stats are extended to include GPU compute and memory utilization.

 Node energy stats are also retrieved (if collection is supported).
-These stats include the underlying component stats (core, uncore, dram, package), as well as the overall platform stats (Idle + Dynamic energy), and the the process energy consumption. the process energy consumption is estimated using its resource utilization and the node components energy consumption.
+These stats include the underlying component stats (core, uncore, dram, package, gpus, ...), as well as the overall platform stats (Idle + Dynamic energy), and the the process energy consumption. the process energy consumption is estimated using its resource utilization and the node components energy consumption.